-Stassi Schroeder Dishes On The ‘Vanderpump Rules’ Season Five Reunion
+Stassi Schroeder Dishes On The ‘Vanderpump Rules’ Season 5 Reunion

 “It’s just so intense.
 I feel like we might have three episodes of it,” she added.

 Since Stassi Schroeder returned to Los Angeles from New York City, she has lived in at least a few different places and her role on Vanderpump Rules has changed a couple of times.
-After taking on a reduced role for Season 3, Schroeder has returned to her full-time role with the cast and briefly lived with her co-star, Kristen Doute.
-Now, Stassi Schroeder is believed to have her own place in Los Angeles and while she visits SUR Restaurant from time to time, she is no longer employed at the venue.
+After taking on a reduced role for Season 3, Schroeder has returned to her full-time role with the cast and briefly lived with co-star Kristen Doute.
+Now, Stassi Schroeder is believed to have her own place in Los Angeles, and while she visits SUR Restaurant from time to time, she is no longer employed at the venue.

 To see more of Stassi Schroeder and her co-stars, be sure to tune into Vanderpump Rules Season 5 on Monday nights at 9 p.m. on Bravo TV.